 5) Know your fellow owner

-Whether you have known the person for 30 years or have never met them before, knowing who you are trying to trade with is just as important as the players involved in the trade.
+Whether you have known the person for 30 years or only know them from their VERY aggressive league posts, knowing who you are trying to trade with is just as important as the players involved in the trade.
 In poker you are told to play the man not the cards, and the same goes for trading in fantasy football.
-Is he a Cincy fan and might be more open to getting a Bengal in the trade?
+Is he a Cincy fan?
+Well he might be more open to getting a Bengal in the trade than anyone else in the league.
 Does he have a certain affinity towards a player or despise them?
 Was the player on his fantasy team last year that he might be more familiar with?
 Am I trying to trade for his favorite player?
 Etc. All of these questions and many more can help you find the right owner to trade with and the right players to target.

 6) Strengths and Weaknesses